 Though a potential sentence of death is thought to deter murder rates, whether the state has the right to take a person's life is a question that raises moral, spiritual, political, and economic concerns.

+In the early to mid-1970s, the U.S. Supreme Court put a moratorium on executions, ruling that the death penalty statutes in many states were unconstitutional.
+However, it reinstated the death penalty in 1976.
 As a result, many states rewrote their death penalty statutes and resumed death sentences and executions.
-However, executions began to decline again in the 21st Century, as recent death penalty statistics show.
+Executions began to decline again in the 21st century, as recent death penalty statistics show.

-How are Executions Performed?
+How Are Executions Performed?

 Who Gets Executed?

 The number and type of executions vary yearly and from state to state.
 Since the invention of the lethal injection procedure in 1982, an average of 46 people have been executed yearly in the U.S. This pace has slowed to fewer than 40 inmates a year executed in the past decade and 25 or fewer in the past five years.

 Statistics often show racial disparities regarding who is sentenced and executed in capital cases.
 From 1976 to 2022, a little over half of those people executed were white, one-third were African American, and the remainder were of other races and ethnicities.
 The overwhelming majority of executed individuals have been men.
 Less than 1% have been women.

 A judge may consider aggravating or mitigating factors before sentencing.
 A governor, administrative board, or president may consider clemency.
 Clemency is the same as commutation, or reducing a death sentence to a lesser sentence such as life in prison.